nens/threedi-docs/source/h_computational_grid.rst

      - exchange_level
      - decimal number
      - m MSL
-     - Exchange level for the linear obstacle.
+     - Exchange level for the obstacle.

 Pump (line)
 ^^^^^^^^^^^
-Pumpstation that transports water from one connection node to another.
+Pump that transports water from one connection node to another.

 Geometry
 ++++++++